edulinq/python-utils/README.md

 The Local config search order is:
 1. `edq-config.json` in the current directory.
 2. A legacy file in the current directory (only if a legacy file is preconfigured).
-3. `edq-config.json` in any ancestor directory on the path to root .
+3. `edq-config.json` in any ancestor directory on the path to root.

 #### CLI-Specified Config Files

-Any files passed via `--file` will be loaded in the order they appear on the command line.
+Any files passed via `--config-file` will be loaded in the order they appear on the command line.
 Later files will override options from previous ones.

 Below is an example of a CLI specified configuration path: